 James and the youth mentors are looking forward to meeting up with everyone on the weekend of 28-30 October for the 2016 HFQ Youth Camp.
 I hope that you all have a great time having fun, socialising and learning new things.

 This weekend is full to the brim with activities for all young people of about year 5 and over.
 Emu Gully is totally committed to achieving our specific goals which include having fun but also seeks to challenge our young people to embrace living with a bleeding condition.

 One of the most effective tests of character is pressure and the team at Emu Gully use a mirror approach to inform participants of both positive and negative actions they may experience at camp

 As with all weekends away, please do not forget to bring any medications, including clotting factors for your own use.
 There is a refrigerator in the kitchen area which we will be able to use.

 So book your place now or contact Graham on 3017 1778 or firstname.lastname@example.org for more information.

 Young people are a keen focus for the organisation as your child needs to be prepared for a lifetime of awareness and skills to manage their bleeding disorder.

 We have some young men willing to mentor and talk with you or your child if you want to talk to someone of a similar age and they host occasional events for young people like ten bowling and movie nights.
 They are also the mainstay of our youth camp.

 The program was full of fun activities from the mud run to Commando Cable Crossing and indoor Rock Climbing.
-Our thanks go to Craig and the youth mentors as well as the staff at Emu Gully Check out their website www.emugully.com.au for this enjoyable camp experience.
+Our thanks go to James, Lauren and the youth mentors as well as the staff at Emu Gully Check out their website www.emugully.com.au for this enjoyable camp experience.

 « Back To Events